Abhinaya: Costume and scene (Āhārya Abhinaya)

-Another means of representation of the play is indeed the costumes and physical decorations of the actors and the theatre.
+Another means of representation of the play is the costumes and physical decorations of the actors and the theatre.
 In dramas and dance dramas, costume and making are distinguished by the sex, race, sect or class, or the social position of the characters, giving the production of the presentation some semblance of reality.

 The decorations of the stage theatre including lights and accessories are related to the scene of the depiction in which enhances the rasa between the audience and artists also comes under this category.

-In kathakali there are totally different dresses and makeup for 4 different characters; the good characters have green makeup while the demons have Kati vesham in which the nose is painted red.
+In Kathakali, there are seven basic makeup types that signify different character tropes.
+For example, divine figures and epic heroes have green makeup with a white outline, and elaborate ornaments.
+The demons have Kati vesham in which the nose is painted red.
 But in solo dance performances aharya abhinaya is a convention to it.

 True expression (Sāttvika Abhinaya)

 Sāttvika Abhinaya is the mental message, emotion or image communicated with the audience through the performer's own inner emotions.
 The dancer or actor has to use experience, something authentic, to capture the audience and to elicit an empathetic response.

 The human activity in other words, is traditionally classified as belonging to the mind, voice and body.
 Bharatha Muni in Natyashastra mentioned that sathva is something originated in mind.